GunzIvan28/2019_April_ESALQ_Microbial_Community_Analysis/dbcAmplicons/dbcAmplicons_installing_software.md

 We usually save the output of this in the project file to remind ourselves which versions of software were run for that project.

-If for some reason installation failed you can extract a copy from the workshop share
+If for some reason installation failed let me know and we'll get things fixed

-	cd
-	cd /share/workshop/$USER/mca_example
-	tar xzvf /share/biocore/workshops/2018_May_MCA/software.tar.gz

-You still need to set up the same environment variable in your \.bash_profile.
 These lines should be in your .bash_profile

   export PATH=/share/workshop/$USER/mca_example/bin:$PATH
   export RDP_PATH=/share/workshop/$USER/mca_example/src/RDPTools